 All 177 clubs are from the 2025/26 season.
 Distances are calculated as straight-line (Haversine) between grounds.
 Head-to-head data is compiled from publicly available sources including historical football archives and club records.

-If you spot an error or think we've missed something, raise it on GitHub.
+If you spot an error or think we've missed something, send us a DM on X at @isitaderby.

 This site uses GoatCounter for analytics — no cookies, no personal data, no cross-site tracking.
 Your browsing is your business.